 Leave these terms at the door.

 In order to nail your board presentations, translate product changes into language that furthers the business.
 Use language that communicates how the product will increase sales, retain customers, increase EBITDA, expand into new markets, exit low-growth markets, or otherwise, increase go-to-market velocity.
-CPOs need to learn the board’s language, not teach them products.
+Chief Product Officers need to learn the board’s language, not teach them products.

 Tip #5: A Picture is Worth a Thousand Words

 Shelley will tell you that her pet peeve as a board member is a slide that shows current state, which begs the question, “Is this better or worse than last month/quarter/year?”

 Don’t make board members go back to previous decks to piece things together.
 Show dashboards with trends or data over time to spark a conversation about what can be done to make a change.
 You cannot put a thousand words on a slide, but the right dashboard and spark a 20-minute strategic conversation about how to move the entire business forward.